Hug0Vincent/sources/content/post/en/write-ups/give-me-your-shell.md

 {{< image classes="fancybox fig-100" src="/images/inshack-2019/ghidra.png" thumbnail="/images/inshack-2019/ghidra.png" >}}

-# road to the exploit
+# Road to the exploit

 Since ASLR is randomizing the stack addresses we can't find the address of our payload and jump to it.
 We could try to leak an address of libc and perform a ret2libc but I didn't use this technique because it's an 64 bits binary and there is no easy way to control the register {{< hl-text orange >}}rdi{{< /hl-text >}} which is used to pass the first arguments.
 So without a gadget to properly set {{< hl-text orange >}}rdi{{< /hl-text >}} we can't make a call to {{< hl-text orange >}}puts{{< /hl-text >}} with the address of {{< hl-text orange >}}gets{{< /hl-text >}} as parameter to leak it's address.
 But remember the NX bit is not set, here is a definition from wikipedia :